Chocolate Chip Pudding Cookies – the softest cookies ever! Classic chocolate chip cookies made with pudding mix to keep them chewy and soft.

-I’ve seen cookies made with pudding mix around the interwebs for years now but I never have pudding in the house and I don’t ever plan to make cookies when I’m working on my grocery list.
+I’ve seen cookies made with pudding mix around the internet for years now but I never have pudding in the house and I don’t ever plan to make cookies when I’m working on my grocery list.

 They’re so good!
 They don’t really taste different from a normal chocolate chip cookie but they are super soft, just how I like my cookies.
 I’m really happy that I finally got around to trying them and hopefully I remember to stock up on pudding so I can try different versions.
 Definitely make these if you’re a fan of soft cookies!

-- Sift together flour and baking soda
+- Dry ingredients.
+Sift together flour and baking soda; set aside.

 How Long Are Pudding Cookies Good For?